SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 ### Passage of values

-In both cases `x` and `y` values are passed and copied inside `a` and `b` respectively.
-They are different variables pairs, but with the function call `sum(x,y)` they have associated and matched with each other in that order.
-I could have called them both `a` and `b` with any `x` or `y` identifier, but I intentionally made that to briefly explain how passage of values works.
+In both cases, `x` and `y` values are passed and copied inside `a` and `b` respectively.
+They are different variable pairs, but with the function call `sum(x,y)` they have associated and matched with each other in that order.
+I could have called them both `a` and `b` with any `x` or `y` identifier, but I intentionally made that to briefly explain how the passage of values works.

-Since this is a tricky topic to explain and to understand, but also very important, I'll write a dedicated chapter in one of the following lessons.
+Since this is a tricky topic to explain and understand, but also very important, the next chapter is dedicated exactly to that.

 [^1]: [GeeksforGeeks.org - Difference between Argument and Parameter in C/C++ with Examples](https://www.geeksforgeeks.org/difference-between-argument-and-parameter-in-c-c-with-examples/)